msydneyslaga/rlp/README.md

     - [ ] Complete all TODOs
     - [ ] Replace mtl with effectful
 - [ ] rl' type-checker
-- [ ] Ditch TTG in favour of a simpler AST focusing on extendability via Fix, Free, Cofree, etc. rather than boilerplate-heavy type families
 - [ ] Stable rl' to Core
 - [ ] Core polish
     - [ ] Better, stable parser